abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/3D Medical Imaging - End-to-End Deep Learning Applications/README.md

 - Posterior odds = Prior odds * Likehood ratio

-- 1. Likihood ratio :A diagnostic performance metric used to determine whether a test result usefully changes the probability that a condition/disease is present.
+- 1. Likihood ratio :A diagnostic performance metric used to determine whether a test result usefully changes the probability that a condition/disease is present.range is 0 to infinite.1 means not helpful . less than 1 means less likely the disease is present , larger than 1 means , more likely disease is present.

 - 2. Accuracy: